 C. External Mediators, Investigators and Appeal Chairs

 The list of Mediators, Investigators and Appeal Chairs is available in the Equity Unit and will be updated every two (2) years.
-All of the aforementioned are external to OPSEU and will be selected for their independence, expertise and record on human rights issues.
+All of the aforementioned are external to OPSEU/SEFPO and will be selected for their independence, expertise and record on human rights issues.

 The above-mentioned list is approved by the Equity Unit Supervisor, following consultation with other Supervisors and Administrators, as appropriate.